RocketBus/clickbus-api-doc/source.md

 The resource `/places` retrieves all the available Places, where each Place can be used as a destination point to our travels and routes.

-One of the most important values on this resource is the `slug`, which contains the name to use when referencing to a Place in a **Search** request.
+One of the most important values on this resource is the `slug`, which contains the name to use when referencing to a Place in a **Trips** request.

 ### Get All Places [GET]